The Ultimate Guide to Nutrition for Beauty and Vitality

 Excessive Alcohol

 Dehydrates skin and hair, depletes B vitamins, disrupts sleep, and reduces energy levels.
-Enjoy in moderation.
+For the sleep-skin connection, read our Beauty Sleep: Confirm or Bust article.

 Trans Fats